-- 1. Welding of or to the steering knuckles, control arms, steering arms, knuckle carrier, tie rod assemblies, the brakes, the hubs, and the brake drums. - 2.
-Hot or cold bending of the steering knuckles, control arms, steering arms, knuckle carrier, tie rod assemblies, ball joints, and the subframe except control arm and steering arm mounts which may be cold bent to facilitate bushing and bearing replacement. - 3.
+- 1. Welding of or to the steering knuckles, control arms, steering arms, knuckle carrier, tie rod assemblies, brakes, and hubs. - 2.
+Hot or cold bending of the steering knuckles, control arms, steering arms, knuckle carrier, tie rod assemblies, ball joints, and the sub-frame except control arm and steering arm mounts which may be cold bent to facilitate bushing and bearing replacement. - 3.
 Drilling out control arm and steering arm mounting holes and ball stud tapered holes. - 4.
 Spray welding of bearing diameters on the steering knuckle spindle, steering arm bores and pivot tube.
 Spray welding of ball studs or tapered holes for the ball joint and tie rod ends. - 5.
 Milling or machining of any component except that control arm bushing bores may be honed to remove any burrs.